-Devaluation and Tourism
+Canadian Dollar Valuation and Tourism

-A low loonie also affects Canadian travellers.
-When the value is down, Canadians have less motivation to visit countries with higher-valued currencies; after all, their money doesn’t go as far there.
-According to Statistics Canada, the number of Canadians leaving the country tends to parallel the performance of the Canadian dollar — when it dips, fewer people travel internationally.
+The value of the Canadian loonie also affects Canadian travellers.
+When the value is down, Canadians have less motivation to visit countries with higher-valued currencies — after all, their money doesn’t go as far there.
+According to Statistics Canada, the number of Canadians leaving the country tends to parallel the performance of the Canadian dollar.
+When it dips, fewer people travel internationally.
 Instead, they’re more likely to travel within the country.

-Putting Information Into Action: Marketing to Tourists
+Marketing to International Tourists

 As long as the Canadian dollar is low in relation to other major world currencies, your tourism-related business is likely to see a boost.
 According to the Tourism Industry Association of Canada (TIAC), marketing is a crucial way that you can capitalize on the currency devaluation.

 The American market is a natural place to start.
 The United States is close by, making it easy for Americans to reach your business in Canada.
 What’s more, Americans can travel to Canada without a visa for up to 180 days.
 That, plus the strength of the U.S. dollar, gives American travellers good reason to head north.
 So, whether you run a bed and breakfast in Prince Edward Island or a helicopter tour company in Niagara Falls, it’s probably worthwhile to advertise to U.S. audiences.

 If you’re on a tight budget, you can start with social media.
 Facebook ads are one great option.
 With the platform’s highly specific targeting, you can show your ads only to American users who have expressed an interest in Canadian travel.
 Need a free option?
 You might try creating a presence for your business where travellers go to research destinations, such as Instagram and Pinterest.